-The Group owns 49.9 per cent. of Shanduka Coal, which owns 100 per cent. of the Middelburg Operations (Graspan and Townlands), as well as the Springlake anthracite colliery located near Newcastle.
+The Group owns 49.9 per cent. of Izimbiwa Coal, which owns 100 per cent. of the Middelburg Operations (Graspan and Townlands) as well as the Springlake anthracite colliery located near Newcastle.
 These mines have an aggregate annual production capacity of approximately 4 million tonnes of saleable coal.
-Springlake's underground operations have been placed on care and maintenance, leaving only the open cut portion operating.
+Springlake's underground operations have been placed on care and maintenance.

-Shanduka Coal produces thermal coal for Eskom, the South African parastatal electric utility entity, a small amount of export coal and anthracite.
+Izimbiwa Coal produces thermal coal for Eskom, the South African parastatal electric utility entity, a small amount of export coal.

-Shanduka Coal also owns the Argent greenfield project, which is currently awaiting licensing and has the potential to produce 2.4 million tonnes per annum of export or Eskom product.
+Izimbiwa Coal also owns the Argent greenfield project which is currently awaiting licensing and has the potential to produce 2.4 million tonnes per annum of export or Eskom product.
 The portfolio is continually being reassessed, with the non-operating Leeuwfontein and Lakeside Collieries currently subject to a sale process.